snc/SncRedisBundle/README.md

     redis.session: ~

+This will use the default client `session` with the default prefix `session`.

-Additionally, you may specify a `prefix` to use when storing session data.
+You may specify another `client` and `prefix` when storing session data.

     redis.session:
+        client: session
-        prefix: someuniquename
+        prefix: foo

 ### Doctrine caching ###